Perkedel/After-Church/Documents/Misc/lfm-changelog-2022.05.md

 - We've seen Ragnarock, a VR game about viking drum rhythm play music.
 - Proposed Noteskin JSON system yey
 - Installed v16 Cherry Kai's noteskins to try fill missing gaps, placeholder, & own new noteskins for later down the road
+- **WE HAVE MANAGED TO HAVE INSTALLED & CONFIRMED PSYCHED BLAMMED LIGHTS** WHEW!!!
+That alone took lots of effort to understand how to use these yoinked functions couple months ago.
+Test now in Blammed yey!
+How to use is, input the argument `1-5` to turn on if haven't already & select which color based on number you put. more than `5` to random. `0` to turn it off.

 # Previous Lores
 - lbry://@JOELwindows7#a/lfm-lore-2021.06#b